-This article contains an affiliate search box and link.
-If you choose to book using this search box or link, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these search boxes to help plan your travels!
+This article contains affiliate links.
+If you choose to book using these links, I will earn a small commission at no extra cost to you.
+Thank you for supporting my website by using these links to help plan your travels!